-What constitutes a Communication Challenge?
-Most common diagnoses include: Autism, Asperger Syndrome, Mild intellectual disability, Deafness, Speech & languages disorders, Expressive Language Disorder, Down Syndrome, Post-Traumatic Stress Disorder, Deafness, Brain Injury or Parkinson’s Disease. (more information in downloadables below) You may go to the Texas DPS website to download form DL-101 here.
+What constitutes a “Communication Impediment”?
+Most common diagnoses include: Autism, Asperger Syndrome, Mild intellectual disability, Speech & languages disorders, Expressive Language Disorder, Down Syndrome, Post-Traumatic Stress Disorder, Deafness, Brain Injury or Parkinson’s Disease.
+Included diagnosis are those who speak another language as with those who are deaf or hard of hearing.

 Official Public Service Announcement(s)